AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-api.md

 ***

 ## `Create Asset`
-Create a new asset with a specified `Id`.
+Creates a new asset with a specified `Id`.

 If the asset you are trying to create references an asset type (through the `AssetTypeId` property) and if the corresponding asset type has a metadata value with the same `Id`, then the name and SDS type code of the metadata value on the asset must be null.
 If the asset type does not have metadata value with a corresponding `Id`, the name and SDS type code on the asset cannot be null.